National Ringette League: Team history

 Over thirty teams have competed in the NRL during different periods of the league's existence.
 The first NRL season began in November 2004 with 17 teams.
 During the second NRL season in 2005–06, two new teams joined the league bringing the league total to nineteen.
 The teams were then divided into four conferences.
 However, during the off season, three teams folded, citing low attendance revenue.

-While the Manitoba Jets and Manitoba Prairie Fire teams folded, a new team was later created in the province in their stead, the Manitoba Intact, which competed in the NRL Western Conference.
-For the 2021–22, the Intact were renamed the "Manitoba Herd".
+Two teams in the province of Manitoba folded prior to 2016, the Manitoba Jets and the Winnipeg Prairie Fire.
+A new Manitoba team was created in 2016, the Manitoba Intact.
+The Manitoba Intact competed in the NRL Western Conference.
+For the 2021–22 season, the Intact were renamed the Manitoba Herd.

-For the 2021–22 season, the National Ringette League had a number of teams withdraw from the league for various reasons, primarily due to Covid-19.
-For the prior 2020-21 season, the NRL had fifteen teams competing, with the BC Thunder failing to put forward a team and withdrawing.
+For the 2021–22 season, the National Ringette League had a number of teams withdraw from the league for various reasons, primarily due to COVID-19.
+For the prior 2020–21 season, the NRL had fifteen teams competing, with the BC Thunder failing to put forward a team and withdrawing.
 In 2021–2022 a new team was formed in Ontario, the Nepean Ravens, and the NRL returned to Saskatchewan with a new team, the Saskatchewan Heat.
-For the 2022-23 season, the BC Thunder rejoined the league.
+For the 2022–23 season, the BC Thunder rejoined the league.
+On January 13, 2025, the League announced that the Rocky Mountain Rage would begin play in the 2025–26 season.